Protecting Azure Virtual Machines with Commvault

 Data You Can Back Up

-• VMs (Windows and Linux, powered on or powered off).
+• VMs (Windows and Linux, powered on or powered off)

-• VMs of any security type (standard, trusted launch, and confidential).
+• VMs of any security type (standard, trusted launch, and confidential)

-• VMs of Azure Generation 1 and Azure Generation 2.
+• VMs of Azure Generation 1 and Azure Generation 2

 • For Azure Resource Manager deployments, VMs that are configured with Azure unmanaged and managed disks.
-From these backups, you can restore full VMs and guest files and folders.

 • VMs that are encrypted by Azure Key Vault.